khoih-prog/ESPAsync_WiFiManager/README.md

 4. Thanks to [cancodr](https://github.com/cancodr) for requesting an enhancement in [Issue #29: Is it possible to use AsyncWebServer.h instead of WebServer.h?](https://github.com/khoih-prog/ESP_WiFiManager/issues/29), leading to this [ESPAsync_WiFiManager Library](https://github.com/khoih-prog/ESPAsync_WiFiManager).
 5. Thanks to [Marcel Stör](https://github.com/marcelstoer) for reporting [/close does not close the config portal](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/16) bug which is fixed in v1.2.0.
 6. Thanks to [Vague Rabbit](https://github.com/thewhiterabbit) for requesting, collarborating in creating the [**HOWTO Add Dynamic Parameters**](#howto-add-dynamic-parameters).
+7. Thanks to [krupis](https://github.com/krupis) for reporting [ESP32 static IP not saved after restarting the device](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/19) bug which is fixed in v1.4.0.

 <table>
   <tr>